 - By scanning the Final Report through iThenticate, to check for plagiarism (directions found here);

-- By uploading the final product to DukeSpace (directions found here); and
+- By uploading the final product to DukeSpace (directions found on the Master's Project Guidelines page); and

 - By sending the Final Report to the advisor.